fees

 How to Determine the Maintenance Fees?

-Your real estate agent or property management agent will usually explain the details of your condominium fees and what all it covers [1].
+Your real estate agent or property management agent will usually explain the details of your condominium fees and what they cover [1].

-The available square footage in your condo determines the amount of monthly fee.
-So, the condo association charges condos fees as a standard amount of money per square foot.
+The available square footage in your condo determines the amount of the monthly fee.
+So, the condo association charges condo fees as a standard amount of money per square foot.

 Your condo maintenance fees are directly proportional to the total square foot area of your unit.
 In case of any dispute, a real estate lawyer will intervene to try to resolve it.